The Kerris Operating System

 What it is designed to do

-The Kerris Operating System is designed to bring the kind of operating discipline often found in private equity-backed companies to founder-led and middle-market businesses.
+The Kerris Operating System is designed to bring the kind of operating discipline often found in private equity-backed companies to founder-led and lower middle market businesses.

 The objective is not process for its own sake.
-The objective is to help leadership see the business more clearly, make better decisions, execute more consistently, support growth without losing control, reduce avoidable risk, and build a stronger and more valuable company over time.
+The objective is to help leadership see the business more clearly, make better decisions, execute more consistently, support growth without losing control, reduce avoidable risk, and build a stronger and more valuable company.

 Five Drivers of Control and Value Creation